elizangelaxavier/Microsoft-DP200/instructions/dp-200-05_instructions.md

 > **Result**: After you completed this exercise, you have created an Azure  Synapse Analytics  instance and configures the server firewall to enable connections against it.

-## Exercise 3: Creating an Azure Synapse Analytics data warehouse and tables
+## Exercise 3: Creating Azure Synapse Analytics data warehouse database and tables

 Estimated Time: 25 minutes